jules2689/trudeau/docs/2020-04-20/post_news.md

 **Rosemary**:

-How did you find out what was unfolding in Portapique, I guess late Saturday
+How did you find out what was unfolding in Portapique, I guess late Saturday.